- See a full list of publications

 - Explore connections, collaborators, related work and more

-My PhD combined my interests in interaction, identity and gender, and used Conversation Analysis to examine gendered person references in mundane interaction.
+My PhD combined my interests in interaction, identity and gender, and used CA to examine gendered person references in mundane interaction.
 In part, this work was a response to, and a critique of, the notion that gendered speakers always-already produce gendered talk.
+Since then, I have been using CA to study the interactional accomplishment of decision-making in clinical settings.
+From 2015-2017 I worked on a project which analysed the ways that choice is (not) offered in neurology consultations.
+Since 2017, I have been working on the ways that decisions are made in the interaction between labouring women, their birth partners and healthcare practitioners in midwifery-led units.

 My main research interest is the application of Conversation Analysis to mundane and institutional settings.
 In particular: